-Our small team are based at our Cardiff office.
+Our small team are based at our Cardiff office and are all available to speak at events on request.

 Catherine joined WEN Wales as Director in 2018.
 Catherine is responsible for the overall strategic direction of WEN Wales and pushing forward WEN’s vision of a transformed Wales, free from gender discrimination.
 Her previous role was Campaign Director at the Organic Trade Board where she helped treble the size of the organisation and raised funding of £10m for the organic industry.
 She has also worked as a Campaigner at ActionAid the Soil Association and Sustain and has sat on various Government boards.